 1. Clear away furniture

-If you’ve been entertaining guests in summer, now is the time to cover or store away any tables, benches and chairs to prevent damage caused by weather.
+If you’ve been entertaining guests in summer, now is the time to cover or store away garden furniture to prevent damage caused by weather.
 Bring any cooking equipment such as barbecues and utensils inside, and wrap chimineas with waterproof covers.

 2. Clean patios and decking